 - Unlimited number of scenes

-- High-level view of production
+- A high-level view of production

 Check if OBS is supported on your system